 In the academic discipline, there are different ways of writing, each having its own uniqueness.
-You would know about those writing forms such as APA, MLA, Chicago, etc. But do you know what their differences are?
+You would know about writing forms such as APA, MLA, Chicago, etc. But do you know what their differences are?

 Both APA and MLA would look the same to you.
 Otherwise, you wouldn’t be taking a look here to find out the differences between APA vs. MLA writing ways.